lishuren/DietPi-NanoPi/docs/PROJECT_CONTEXT.md

 - **Stateless TF Card:** No persistent data is stored on the SD card.
 - **Persistent USB:** Downloads and Aria2 Session state (`aria2.session`) live on the USB drive.
 - **Idempotent Provisioning:** The `provision.sh` script can be run multiple times to set up or repair the system.
+- **Code-driven Provisioning:** Versioned scripts and configs in this repo define and reproduce the device state end-to-end.
 - **Remote Deployment:** All changes are pushed from the PC (Mac) to the device via `deploy.sh`.

 ## 4. Script Inventory (`scripts/`)